H5

 - Some Android machines (OPPO, VIVO mostly), the style

-switch fails to cause the page white screen
+visibilityswitch fails to cause the page white screen

-component library.
+Therefore, developers with strong compatibility requirements can use the React Compatibility Component Library instead of the default Web Components component library.
 It is completely based on React and has good compatibility, but currently only a few commonly used components have been adapted, so developers should choose carefully to use it.

 Usage